hdumcke/multipass-orchestrator/README.md

 To customize the instance and run scripts use these optional parameters:

-- **cloud_init** The path to a cloud-init file, usefull to inject ssh keys
+- **cloud_init** The path to a cloud-init file, useful to inject ssh keys
 - **git_repos** A list of git repos that will be cloned in the instance.
-You can add a -b parameter to speficy a branch
+You can add a -b parameter to specify a branch
 - **build_scripts** A list of paths to the build scripts in the above repos
 - **run_scripts** A list of paths to scripts in the above repo that will be run after the build scripts